Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 * OK if every disk's bandwidth period average is below `--warning` (default: 80%) of the observed maximum, and I/O latency (await) is below the await thresholds (both off by default).
 * OK with "Waiting for more data." on the first run or after a reboot.
 * WARN if the bandwidth period average (computed over the last `--count` runs, default: 5) reaches `--warning` (default: 80%) of the observed maximum for a disk.
 Bandwidth alerts never escalate beyond WARN: a busy disk is a signal to investigate, not an emergency.
-* WARN if a disk's average I/O latency (await, over the last `--count` runs) reaches `--await-warning` (disabled by default).
+* WARN if a disk's average I/O latency (await, over the last `--count` runs) reaches `--await-warning` (disabled by default, not on Windows).
-* CRIT if a disk's average I/O latency reaches `--await-critical` (disabled by default).
+* CRIT if a disk's average I/O latency reaches `--await-critical` (disabled by default, not on Windows).
 This is the place to catch a disk that is effectively hung (sustained multi-second latency); a merely busy disk never criticals.
 * `--no-match-severity` sets the state reported when the filters match no disk and nothing is checked (default: `ok`); set it to `warn`, `crit`, or `unknown` to alert on an empty selection (for example a filter typo or a missing disk) instead of silently returning OK.
 * `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics

 Per matched disk, where `<disk>` is the block device name.
 The `1` suffix is the latest interval (like a "load1"), the `15` suffix is the average over the last `--count` runs (like a "load15").
-The byte, throughput, IOPS and latency metrics are cross-platform; `busy_percent` is Linux only, because the underlying counter (`busy_time`) is not exposed by psutil on Windows:
+The byte, throughput and IOPS metrics are cross-platform.
+The latency metrics (`await`, `read_await`, `write_await`) are not reported on Windows, and `busy_percent` is Linux only, because the underlying counter (`busy_time`) is not exposed by psutil on Windows:

 | Name | Type | Description |
 |----|----|----|